-Although real-time is possible with API, it requires an extra configuration, which then makes webhooks the most suitable mechanism for real-time information.
+Although real-time is possible with API, it requires an extra configuration from a web developer, which then makes webhooks the most suitable mechanism for real-time information.

 When to Use Webhooks

 Webhooks usually act as a messenger for smaller data.
-It helps to send and extracting real-time updates.
+It helps to send and extract real-time updates.